mylozzax/lozzax/README.md

 ## Introduction

-Monero is a private, secure, untraceable, decentralised digital currency.
+Lozzax is a private, secure, untraceable, decentralised digital currency.
 You are your bank, you control your funds, and nobody can trace your transfers unless you allow them to do so.

-**Privacy:** Monero uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
+**Privacy:** lozzax uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain (the ledger of transactions that everyone has).
 This ensures that your purchases, receipts, and all transfers remain private by default.

 **Security:** Using the power of a distributed peer-to-peer consensus network, every transaction on the network is cryptographically secured.
 Individual wallets have a 25-word mnemonic seed that is only displayed once and can be written down to backup the wallet.
 Wallet files should be encrypted with a strong passphrase to ensure they are useless if ever stolen.

-**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, Monero is able to ensure that transactions are not only untraceable but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.
+**Untraceability:** By taking advantage of ring signatures, a special property of a certain type of cryptography, lozzax is able to ensure that transactions are not only untraceable but have an optional measure of ambiguity that ensures that transactions cannot easily be tied back to an individual user or computer.

-**Decentralization:** The utility of Monero depends on its decentralised peer-to-peer consensus network - anyone should be able to run the monero software, validate the integrity of the blockchain, and participate in all aspects of the monero network using consumer-grade commodity hardware.
-Decentralization of the monero network is maintained by software development that minimizes the costs of running the monero software and inhibits the proliferation of specialized, non-commodity hardware.
+**Decentralization:** The utility of lozzax depends on its decentralised peer-to-peer consensus network - anyone should be able to run the lozzax software, validate the integrity of the blockchain, and participate in all aspects of the lozzax network using consumer-grade commodity hardware.
+Decentralization of the lozzax network is maintained by software development that minimizes the costs of running the lozzax software and inhibits the proliferation of specialized, non-commodity hardware.

 ## About this project

-This is the core implementation of Monero.
+This is the core implementation of lozzax.
 It is open source and completely free to use without restrictions, except for those specified in the license agreement below.
-There are no restrictions on anyone creating an alternative implementation of Monero that uses the protocol and network in a compatible manner.
+There are no restrictions on anyone creating an alternative implementation of lozzax that uses the protocol and network in a compatible manner.

 As with many development projects, the repository on Github is considered to be the "staging" area for the latest changes.
 Before changes are merged into that branch on the main repository, they are tested by individual developers in their own branches, submitted as a pull request, and then subsequently tested by contributors who focus on testing and code reviews.
 That having been said, the repository should be carefully considered before using it in a production environment, unless there is a patch in the repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

-**Anyone is welcome to contribute to Monero's codebase!** If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.
+**Anyone is welcome to contribute to lozzax's codebase!** If you have a fix or code change, feel free to submit it as a pull request directly to the "master" branch.
 In cases where the change is relatively small or does not affect other parts of the codebase, it may be merged in immediately by any one of the collaborators.
 On the other hand, if the change is particularly large or complex, it is expected that it will be discussed at length either well in advance of the pull request being submitted, or even directly on the pull request.

 ## Supporting the project

-Monero is a 100% community-sponsored endeavor.
+lozzax is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
-Both Monero and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively, you can send XMR to the Monero donation address via the `donate` command (type `help` in the command-line wallet for details).
+Both lozzax and Bitcoin donations can be made to **donate.getmonero.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
+Alternatively, you can send XMR to the lozzax donation address via the `donate` command (type `help` in the command-line wallet for details).

-The Monero donation address is: `888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`; base address for restoring with address and viewkey: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A`)
+The lozzax donation address is: `888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`; base address for restoring with address and viewkey: `44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A`)

 The Bitcoin donation address is: `1KTexdemPdxSBcG55heUuTjDRYqbC5ZL8H`

-Core development funding and/or some supporting services are also graciously provided by [sponsors](https://www.getmonero.org/community/sponsorships/):
+Core development funding and/or some supporting services are also graciously provided by [sponsors](https://www.getlozzax.org/community/sponsorships/):

 [<img width="150" src="https://www.getmonero.org/img/sponsors/tarilabs.png"/>](https://tarilabs.com/)
 [<img width="150" src="https://www.getmonero.org/img/sponsors/globee.png"/>](https://globee.com/)